ajay-4639/verified-digital-twin-brains/ROADMAP.md

 # Roadmap: Verified Digital Twin Brain

+*Checkpoint system active: Phase completions are automatically tagged and released.*

 This roadmap outlines the evolution of the Verified Digital Twin Brain platform, moving from a grounded Q&A engine to a fully autonomous, accountable agent.

 ## Current Progress: Phase 1 (MVP) - Grounded Answers